Thu 7 Feb, 2019

 INSITE magazine is about the people and stories that together make up our diverse Victorian museum and gallery community.
 With interviews, articles, and industry news, it is essential reading for all staff and volunteers in the sector.

-MA (Vic) members automatically receive four issues of INSITE per year.
-If you are not a member, you can Subscribe to INSITE online.
-Interstate members of Museums Australia can subscribe at a special rate.
+Victorian members of MA are automatically subscribed to INSITE.
+If you are not a member, you can subscribe online.
+Interstate MA members are entitled to a special rate.